 Speech Therapy for Children with Neurological Conditions: General Communication Strategies

-KK Women’s and Children’s Hospital (KKH) Paediatric Neurology and Speech Therapy departments share tips for communicating with children who have neurological conditions.
+KK Women’s and Children’s Hospital (KKH) Paediatric Neurology and Speech Language Therapy Service share tips for communicating with children who have neurological conditions.

 Having a face-to-face